tanyaweaver/python-dev-accelerator/source/assignments/day02/learning_journal_1.rst

 .. code-block:: bash

-    $ mkproject learning_journal
+    $ mkproject learning-journal

 You should see output that looks like this (though your prompt and path names will look different):

 .. code-block:: bash

-    192:~ cewing$ mkproject learning_journal
+    192:~ cewing$ mkproject learning-journal
-    New python executable in learning_journal/bin/python
+    New python executable in learning-journal/bin/python
     Installing setuptools, pip...done.
-    Creating /Users/cewing/projects/learning_journal
+    Creating /Users/cewing/projects/learning-journal
-    Setting project for learning_journal to /Users/cewing/projects/learning_journal
+    Setting project for learning-journal to /Users/cewing/projects/learning-journal
-    [learning_journal]
+    [learning-journal]
-    192:learning_journal cewing$
+    192:learning-journal cewing$

 This command will do a couple of things for you:

-* create a new Python virtual environment called ``learning_journal`` in your configured ``$WORKON_HOME``
+* create a new Python virtual environment called ``learning-journal`` in your configured ``$WORKON_HOME``
 * install ``pip`` and ``setuptools`` in the new environment
 * activate the new environment
-* create a new project directory called ``learning_journal`` in your configured ``$PROJECT_HOME``
+* create a new project directory called ``learning-journal`` in your configured ``$PROJECT_HOME``
 * change your current working directory to the new project directory